RiteshKumar2e/Simple-task-list/README.md

 Scikit-learn: For a machine learning pipeline that trains a Naive Bayes classifier on task descriptions and priorities.

 CSV Persistence: All tasks are saved in a tasks.csv file for persistent storage.

+# Prerequisites

+Make sure you have Python installed along with the required libraries: pip install pandas pip install scikit-learn